What Is the Best Way to Get More Construction Leads?

-This guide covers the six channels that actually drive results for construction companies, how to know which ones fit your business, and what it realistically costs to build a pipeline that books quality projects throughout the year.
+You will find specifics on the six channels that actually produce results for construction companies, how to choose the right mix for your business, and what it costs to build a pipeline that books quality projects year-round.

-The window to call a new lead before contact rates drop.
-Wait 30 minutes and your odds fall by 80%.
+Speed-to-lead window before contact rates drop sharply.
+Wait 30 minutes and your odds of reaching that homeowner fall by 80%.
+Most contractors call back in 24 hours or never.

-Homeowners who start their search for a contractor on Google or social media before calling anyone.
+Homeowners who start their search for a contractor on Google or Google Maps before they call anyone.
+Local SEO and a complete Google Business Profile put you in front of them at that moment.

-Cost-per-lead varies dramatically by channel.
+Cost-per-lead varies widely by channel.
 Some run $30, others run $300+.
-Few contractors track which channels deliver and which don't.
+Few contractors track which channels are actually profitable and which are burning budget quietly.

-Organic and referral leads typically close at 5x the rate of cold paid leads, with higher project values.
+Organic and referral leads typically close at five times the rate of cold paid leads, at higher average project values, with far less price resistance.

-No single channel will save your business.
-The contractors who win build a mix where each one feeds the next.
+Leads come from six channels.
+No single one covers all your bases.
+The contractors who stay busy year-round build a mix where each channel feeds the system.

 Local SEO for Construction Companies

-The single most reliable lead source over time.
-When homeowners search "general contractor near me" or "kitchen remodeler in [town]," the contractors with optimized profiles and pages win the call.
+The highest-quality lead source over time.
+When homeowners search "general contractor near me" or "kitchen remodeler in [town]," the contractors ranking in the Map Pack and the organic results win the call.
+These leads already want the work done.
+Learn more about construction SEO.

-Pays for itself when set up right and bleeds budget when it isn't.
-Best used to fill the gap while organic SEO builds, or to dominate high-intent searches in your market.
+Pays for itself when set up correctly and bleeds budget when it is not.
+Best used to fill the gap while organic SEO builds, or to own specific high-intent searches in a competitive market.
+See how we run Google Ads for contractors.

 Social Media Marketing for Contractors